 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Several studies have shown that as childhood cancer survivors become older, they have a slightly higher risk of developing (a second) cancer compared to people their same age in the general, healthy population.
+Cancer prevention is particularly important for childhood cancer survivors.
+Several studies have shown that as childhood cancer survivors become older, they have a slightly higher risk of developing a second cancer compared to people their same age in the general population.

-HPV is the most common STI.
-It infects about 14 million people each year in the U.S. The second most common STI is chlamydia with about 3 million new cases annually.
+HPV will affect 80 percent of people in their lifetime.
+Nearly all sexually active men and women get HPV at some point in their lives.
+HPV infects about 14 million people each year in the U.S. The second most common sexually transmitted infection is chlamydia with about 3 million new cases annually.

 About 90 percent of HPV infections go away within a year or two, occur without any symptoms, and do not cause cancer.
 A strong immune response will help to clear most HPV infections.